SARM stands for selective androgen receptor modulator, and it’s a type of drug that’s chemically similar to anabolic

 Nonsteroidal SARMs have only been around for a couple of decades and, unfortunately, are lacking in human research.

 We just don’t know enough about how they work and their potential long-term side effects, which is a very legitimate cause for concern.

 We don’t know for sure, but here’s what we do know, though . . .

 One of the key selling points for many of these drugs is the claim that they don’t blunt your body’s production of testosterone.

 This is a lie.
 They absolutely do.

-For example, in one study conducted by scientists at the behest of GTx, Inc., a pharmaceutical company that specializes in making SARMs, male subjects taking 3 milligrams of the SARM ostarine per day for 86 days experienced a 23% drop in free testosterone and 43% drop in total testosterone levels.
+For example, in one study conducted by scientists at the behest of GTx, Inc., a pharmaceutical company that specializes in making SARMs, male subjects taking 3 mg of the SARM ostarine per day for 86 days experienced a 23% drop in free testosterone and 43% drop in total testosterone levels (during the trial).